What is a meaningful representation of protein sequences?: Results

 \subsection{Representations for data interpretation}

+We now return to the use of representations for data interpretation.
 If a representation accurately describes structure in the underlying dataset, we might expect it to be useful not only as input to a downstream model, but also as the basis for direct interpretation, for instance through visualization.
-In this context, it is important to realize that different modelling choices can lead to dramatically different representations of the same data.
+In this context, it is important to realize that different modeling choices can lead to dramatically different interpretations of the same data.
 More troubling, even when using the same model assumptions, repeated training instances can also deviate substantially, and we must therefore analyze our interpretations with care.
 In the following, we explore these effects in detail.

-\paragraph{Modeling choices have a dramatic effect on learned representations.} Recent generative models for proteins tend to learn universal representations of protein space akin to language models.
-In bioinformatics, there is, however, a long history of analyzing protein per family.
+\paragraph{Representation manifolds are shaped by scope, model architecture and data preprocessing.} Recent models for proteins tend to learn universal, cross-family representations of protein space.
+In bioinformatics, there is, however, a long history of analyzing proteins per family.
 Since the proteins in the same family share a common three-dimensional structure, an underlying correspondence exists between positions in different sequences, which we can approximate using multiple sequence alignment techniques.
 After establishing such an alignment, all input sequences will have the same length, making it possible to use simple fixed-size input models, rather than the sequential models discussed previously.
 One advantage is that models can now readily detect patterns at and correlations between absolute positions of the input, and directly observe both conservation and coevolution.
 In terms of interpretability, this has clear advantages.
-An example of this approach is the DeepSequence model \cite{Riesselman2018}, in which the latent space of a VAE was shown to clearly separate the input sequences into different phyla, and capture covariance among sites on par with earlier coevolution methods.
-We reproduce this result here using a VAE on the $\beta$-lactamase family (\fig\ref{fig:beta_lactamase}c).
+An example of this approach is the DeepSequence model \cite{Riesselman2018,frazer2020large}, in which the latent space of a Variational Autoencoder (VAE) was shown to clearly separate the input sequences into different phyla, and capture covariance among sites on par with earlier coevolution methods.
+We reproduce this result using a VAE on the $\beta$-lactamase family PF00144 from PFAM \cite{pfam}, using a 2 dimensional latent space (\fig\ref{fig:beta_lactamase}I).